 Even though this protocol for monitoring ESBL- and AmpC-producing E. coli has the potential to detect also most variants of carbapenemases produced in E. coli, as these normally confer reduced susceptibility to third-generation cephalosporins, an exception is represented by OXA-48 and OXA-48-like producers, which will be undetected by using the ESBL/AmpC monitoring protocol unless they simultaneously co-produce an ESBL or an AmpC enzyme.
-Therefore, to specifically isolate carbapenemase-producing E. coli (including strains producing OXA-48 and OXA-48-like enzymes) from the cultures mimicking meat samples, it may be required to choose selective agar plates that have been validated with regard to specificity and sensitivity of detection of carbapenemase-producing E. coli.
-For example, commercially available chromogenic agar for isolation of carbapenemase-producing E. coli (including isolates producing only OXA-48 and/or OXA-48-like enzymes) can be used.
-A protocol for 'Validation of selective and indicative agar plates for monitoring of carbapenemase-producing E. coli' is available on the EURL-AR webpage.
+Therefore, to specifically isolate carbapenemase-producing E. coli (including strains producing OXA-48 and OXA-48-like enzymes) from the cultures mimicking meat samples, it may be required to choose selective agar plates that have been validated with regard to specificity and sensitivity of detection of carbapenemase-producing E. coli (including isolates producing only OXA-48 and/or OXA-48-like enzymes) can be used.
+A protocol for 'Validation of selective and indicative agar plates for monitoring of carbapenemase-producing E. coli is available on the EURL-AR webpage.
 We encourage you to perform the validation, but it is optional and NOT requested as part of this EQA.